fzzzy/ptolemy/readme.md

 ## About

-This implements the minimal functionality to render some "raw" OpenStreetMap data (using the `osm` format) to a canvas by converting the `osm` data to `json` and then render it using a simple renderer (don't expect anything awesome at this point ;) ).
+This implements the minimal functionality to render some "raw" OpenStreetMap data (using the `osm` format) to a canvas by converting the `osm` data to `json` (using `data-osm-json.js`), then from from `osm.json` to a `binary` format (see blow).
+The map binary data is stored in the browser's IndexDB for offline usage.
+This data is then used to render the map in the browser.

 ## Usage

-The file `muenchen.osm` was created using:
+### Get the raw OpenStreetMap data

+Let's create the `binary` file first.
+Let's grab a piece from Munich:

 ```
 wget -O muenchen.osm "http://api.openstreetmap.org/api/0.6/map?bbox=11.54,48.14,11.543,48.145"